Ted Brown (American football)

-Thomas Edward "Ted" Brown (born February 15, 1957) is a former American college and professional football player who was a running back in the National Football League (NFL) for eight seasons during the late 1970s and 1980s.
-Brown played college football for North Carolina State University, where he was recognized as an All-American.
-He was a first-round pick in the 1979 NFL Draft, and played professionally for the NFL's Minnesota Vikings.
-Brown's son, J. T. is a former National Hockey League player.
+Thomas Edward "Ted" Brown (born February 15, 1957) is an American former professional football player who was a running back in the National Football League (NFL) for eight seasons.
+He played college football for the NC State Wolfpack, where he was recognized as an All-American.
+He was a first-round pick in the 1979 NFL draft, and played for the Minnesota Vikings.

-Early years
+Early life

 Brown was born in High Point, North Carolina.
 He attended T. Wingate Andrews High School.

 College career

 By the time Brown graduated from North Carolina State University in 1978, he had set the Atlantic Coast Conference career rushing record with 4,602 yards and the single game rushing record with 251 yards against Penn State in 1977.
 He was an All-ACC pick for all four years in college and a consensus All-American in 1978.